-3. the financing environment facing would-be investors, including the availability of efficient risk mitigation instruments (provided by MDBs, DFIs, and aid agencies), access to domestic debt instruments, and potential support from long-term institutional investors in major financial systems.
+- the financing environment facing would-be investors, including the development of local capital markets and potential support from long-term institutional investors in major financial systems.

-What are the benefits of engaging in this partnership for African countries?
+What are the benefits of engaging in this initiative for African countries?

 Participating countries will benefit in several ways:

 What are the commitments of African countries engaging in this initiative?